Immortal-Game/KimicuUnityAchievementSystem/README.md

     }
 }
 ```
-Also, do not forget to add `RewardProgressAchievementView` and` RewardItemView` on the prefabs.
+Also, do not forget to add `RewardProgressAchievementView.cs` and` RewardItemView.cs` on the prefabs.